cowrie/cowrie/INSTALL.md

 ## Troubleshooting

-* For some versions of Twisted you may receive the following error messagse:
+* For some versions of Twisted you may receive the following error messages:

 ```
 ....